eppenga/GoldStar-Binance/README.md

 `2021-12-05 13:16:10,MATICBUSD,SELL,10,2.21322,0.41322,0.012334, LIVE`

 Date, Pair, BUY / SELL, Base, Quote, Profit, Commission, LIVE / PAPER.
+Profit includes the commission paid, it is true profit.
 The $log_history contains all actual BUY and SELLs trades for a certain pair.